John-Plough/John-Plough/README.md

-- Hi, I’m @JohnnyDiabetes.
-I'm learning about front-end web dev.
+- Hi, I’m @John-Plough.
+I'm learning fullstack web dev.

 <!---
 JohnnyDiabetes/JohnnyDiabetes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.